pyuriy/hadoop/development/lab/README.md

 - We can do the follwoing:
   - The [docker-compose.yml](./docker-compose.yml) to run the local lab environment,
   - A starter Jupyter [notebook](./starter_lab_modules_1-3_notebook.ipynb) (PySpark) for Modules 1–3 with runnable cells,
-  - A sample PySpark Structured Streaming app (file) ready to submit with spark-submit.
+  - A sample PySpark Structured [streaming app](./streaming_app.py) ready to submit with spark-submit.

 It's ready-to-run Jupyter [notebook](./starter_lab_modules_1-3_notebook.ipynb) that implements the starter lab for Modules 1–3 (Kafka basics, schema/serialization notes, and a Spark Structured Streaming example).
 The notebook includes cells to install needed packages, create a Kafka topic, produce/consume JSON test messages, and run a PySpark Structured Streaming job that reads from Kafka, aggregates with event-time windows + watermark, and writes Parquet output locally (with checkpoints).
 It also contains notes and optional snippets for Schema Registry/Avro and MinIO configuration.